o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/running.md

 3. Run the command `host` to begin hosting.
 4. Run the command `LoadLevel <path to level>` to load a level.
 5. In `ClientLauncher` press `~` to open the command line.
-6. Run the command `connect <IP Address>` to connect to the server.
+6. Run the command `connect <IP Address:Port>` to connect to the server.
 If running locally, `connect` will default to localhost.

-## Running Server and Client Launchers and configuring via cvar file
+### Using pre-defined config files

 You can manually launch the executables for Client and Server and pass a pre-defined configuration file to each for them to execute on launch.
 Commands in these cfgs files are executed in listed order.